 - Complete the 2013-14 TEACH Grant Application (2014-15 TEACH Grant Application) and submit it to the Financial Aid Office for final determination.
 Student will be notified of results.

 Please complete the following online steps on the TEACH Grant website each year that you wish to receive the grant:

 - Complete an Agreement to Serve (ATS).

-At www.teach-ats.ed.gov click on "My TEACH Grant" and log in using your FAFSA PIN.
+On the TEACH Grant website, click on "My TEACH Grant" and log in using your FAFSA PIN.
 TEACH Grant counseling must be completed and an ATS must be signed electronically each year that you are requesting the TEACH Grant in order for the grant to be awarded.

 IMPORTANT: If you are awarded the grant based on GPA (not test scores), you must maintain at least a 3.25 cumulative GPA for every semester covered by the grant.
 The Financial Aid Office will check the GPA prior to each term of the award period.